How to avoid (apparent) signaling in Bell tests: Conclusions

-{\em Conclusions.---} Experimental setups aiming for high values of the Bell parameter are susceptible to systematic errors causing apparent signaling and therefore making previous quantitative estimation of the Bell parameter questionable.
+Experimental setups aiming for high values of the Bell parameter are susceptible to systematic errors causing apparent signaling and, therefore, rendering a quantitative estimation of the Bell parameter questionable.
 Specifically, these systematic errors cannot be explained by shot noise, but rather appear due to common limitations in the experimental setups and typical methods for acquiring the experimental data.
 For modern quantitative applications of Bell tests, these problems have to be addressed and accounted for to obtain universally viable estimates for the Bell parameter.
 Here we have experimentally identified the most common sources of systematic errors leading to apparent signaling and described how to address (that is, minimize the impact of) them.
-We have obtained a value for the Bell CHSH parameter of $S=2.812 \pm_\text{stat} 0.003$ and negligible systematic errors.
-This is the highest value we know that is free of the signaling loophole.
+We have obtained a value for the Bell-CHSH parameter of $S=2.812 \pm_\text{stat} 0.003$ and negligible systematic errors.
+This is the highest value we know that is obtained after applying strategies to minimize signaling.
 For future Bell experiments aimed at quantitative applications, we should avoid the sources of systematic errors described in this paper as much as possible and understand and estimate residual systematic errors.